Towards Attributions of Input Variables in a Coalition: Algorithm

-\begin{small} \end{small} where $I_{\text{and}}(S)$ measures the numerical effect of the interaction between variables in $S$.
+\textbf{How to understand AND-OR interactions.} $I_{\text{and}}(S)$ measures the non-linear relationship (AND relationship) between input variables in $S\subseteq N$.
+The presence of all variables in $S$ contributes an effect $I_{\text{and}}(S)$ to the model's output.
 For example, we consider the slang term $S = \{x_1=\textit{raining}, x_2=\textit{cats}, x_3=\textit{and}, x_4=\textit{dogs}\}$ in the input sentence ``\textit{It was raining cats and dogs outside}."
 An AI model may encode the AND relationship between the variables in $S$ as an inference pattern of ``heavy rain."
 If all four words exist in the input sentence, the DNN will detect this inference pattern and make a numerical effect $I_{\text{and}}(S)$ to push the output towards the meaning of ``heavy rain."
-However, the masking of any word in S will disrupt the AND relationship among these four words, and the effect $I_{\text{and}}(S)$ will be removed from the output.
+The masking of any word in $S$ will disrupt the AND relationship and remove the effect $I_{\text{and}}(S)$.

-\textbf{Harsanyi OR interaction.} \cite{li2023andor} extend the Harsanyi AND interaction to the Harsanyi OR interactions to quantify the numerical effect of the OR relationship between input variables in $S\subseteq N (S\neq \emptyset)$, as follows.

-\begin{small} \end{small} The OR interaction represents the OR relationship among input variables in $S$.
-Let us consider the sentence ``\textit{This movie is boring and disappointing}" for sentiment classification.
-The OR interaction between variables in $T = \{x_1=\textit{boring}, x_2=\textit{disappointing}\}$, represents an inference pattern related to the negative sentiment.
-If any words in $T$ are present, then this pattern is activated and contributes a numerical effect $I_{\text{or}}(T)$ to the model output $v(N)$.
-Otherwise, if all the words in $T$ are masked, then this pattern will be destroyed, and the effect $I_{\text{or}}(T)$ will be removed.
+$I_{\text{or}}(S)$ represents the OR relationship among input variables in $S$.
+The presence of any variable in $S$ contributes an effect of $I_{\text{or}}(S)$ to the model's output.
+Given the sentence ``\textit{This movie is boring and disappointing}" for sentiment classification, the OR interaction between variables in $T = \{x_1=\textit{boring}, x_2=\textit{disappointing}\}$ represents a negative sentiment with $I_{\text{or}}(T)<0$.
+If any words in $T$ are present, then this pattern is activated and contributes $I_{\text{or}}(T)$ to the model output $v(N)$.
+Only masking all words in $T$ can deactivate the interaction and remove the effect $I_{\text{or}}(T)$.